adouche/adouche.github.io/blog/15_Unique_keys.md

 Overall, it is clear that are not making the process worse compared to how it was before - we used to "use entropy at the current moment in time as a seed to generate some files", and now we "save entropy at some point in time and use it to generate these same files again and again."
 That is, we store the seed, not the result of generation.

-By the way, I found beautiful while reading the source - [https://github.com/mkj/dropbear/blob/master/dbrandom.c#L270](https://github.com/mkj/dropbear/blob/master/dbrandom.c#L270).<br>
+By the way, I found something beautiful while reading the source code - [https://github.com/mkj/dropbear/blob/master/dbrandom.c#L270](https://github.com/mkj/dropbear/blob/master/dbrandom.c#L270).<br>
-Here it is written how normal people build their initial entropy for work.
+Here it is written how normal people gather initial entropy for work.

-(Those who tried to blame me for the file [https://github.com/catboost/catboost/blob/master/util/random/entropy.cpp#L40](https://github.com/catboost/catboost/blob/master/util/random/entropy.cpp#L40) should be ashamed - everyone does it!).
+(Those who tried to blame me for this file [https://github.com/catboost/catboost/blob/master/util/random/entropy.cpp#L40](https://github.com/catboost/catboost/blob/master/util/random/entropy.cpp#L40) should be ashamed - many do it this way!)